Synchronicity89/MidiEssence/README.md

 ==============================

+MidiEssence is incomplete.

-MidiEssence is incomplete, but the purpose of MidiEssence is to create an encoding "essence" of a piece of symbolic music in the MIDI format.
+The purpose of MidiEssence is to create an encoding "essence" of a piece of symbolic music in the MIDI format.
 The essence or encoding, captures patterns of melody, rhythm, and velocity (note volume), and also contains enough information so that the decoder can generate a MIDI file very similar to the original MIDI file.
 It may lose some information such as precise velocity information, but pitch and rhythm should be preserved.

 Current state of project:

+- manually written code compresses Bach Invention No. 1. into an encoding.
+The encoding can be tweaked and a new invention generated with different pitches than the original.

+- How to run it and see it work:
+-- src/essential_end2end.py:
+--- generates pitch-tweaked midi files in data/interim/BachInventions.
+The tweaked ones' filenames start with 01 02 etc

+- src/features/build_midiessence.py  does most of the work of converting between chromatic to diatonic and back

+- src/data/make_midis.py writes tweaked midis

 - src/data/make_dataset.py reads most of the Bach 2 part Invention MIDI files and extracts the data into a DataFrame

 - src\visualization\visualize.py visualizes the first 100 notes of each Instrument part, some of which run longer than the other part.
 Here the parts are the right hand part and the left hand part